 - When ready, announce that you'll be separating.

-- Open the conversation with your connections who might be able to help refer, endorse or mentor you during the transition.
+- Open the conversation with your connections that might help refer, endorse or mentor you during the transition.

 - If you've not been active on Twitter, consider looking for news streams, industry associations and community groups in your possible area of interest.